Symptoms and Diagnosis

 Anxiety and Fear: Children with PANS/PANDAS often experience heightened anxiety, sometimes manifesting as intense fear of specific things or situations.
 Separation anxiety from parents or caregivers may also occur.

-Cognitive Decline: Some individuals may experience cognitive regression, which can include a decline in academic performance, memory problems, and difficulties with concentration and attention.
+Cognitive Decline: Some individuals may experience cognitive regression, which can include a decline in academic performance, memory problems, changes in handwriting, and difficulties with concentration and attention.

 Sensory Sensitivities: Sensory processing issues are common in PANS/PANDAS.
 Individuals may become hypersensitive to sensory stimuli such as light, sound, touch, taste, or smell, leading to discomfort and agitation.